dashpay/docs/developers/integration.rst

-Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing near-instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in the following block instead of a conflicting transaction.
+Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing near-instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in a following block instead of a conflicting transaction.

 This concept works as an extension to Nakamoto Consensus.
 InstantSend